gabyrgonz/CPSC481-F20-Tutorial1-TeamE/README.md

 - Project idea proposal
 - List of potential stakeholders
 - IDEO card research and findings
-- User task and desc
+- User task and descriptions
 - A link to our project portfolio: https://manols0398.wixsite.com/cpsc481-team-e
 - A link to the stage_one feature branch that contains all our work: https://github.com/gabyrgonz/CPSC481-F20-Tutorial1-TeamE/tree/stage_two
 - Appendices of the raw data from our research